drinking water

 Desalination in America

-The only issue is Money
+The only issue is Money.

-It is not as easy as you think
+It is not as easy as you think.

-Therefore when you reach for a cup of water, keep in mind that it comes from an infinite source within our planet.
-Do not let yourself be comfortable since the present sources are being over-stretched.
-One answer to our water problem is desalination; however, this solution is not as easy as you think.
+Therefore, when you reach for a cup of water, remember that it comes from an infinite source within our planet.
+Refrain from letting yourself be comfortable since the present sources are being overstretched.
+One answer to our water problem is desalination; however, this solution is more challenging than you think.
 It is costly and consumes a lot of energy.